top of page

 Equipment Care

 To protect the skate blades, skate guards should be worn in any area that is not protected by rubber mats.
 At the end of every session the blades should be wiped with a dry cloth to prevent rusting.
 After wiping the blade do not store the skates in wet guards.
-Skate Sharpening should be done periodically.
+Skate Sharpening should be done periodically - for example, at the start of a new set of lessons.
 These are the skate shops we recommend:

 Helmets